christopherkenny/bskyr/README.md

 which is like using regular HTTP requests.
 Outputs from `bskyr`’s functions are primarily `tibble`s, allowing for easy analysis of the outputs from the API calls.

+`bskyr` is currently under development.
+The first set of functions were focused on getting information.
+The second (and current) set of work is handling posts in a friendly way.

 ## Installation